Idaho Falls, Idaho: Primary and secondary education

 Each fall, the varsity football teams of Idaho Falls and Skyline compete in a rival football game called the Emotion Bowl.
 Each year, after the game, the winning team and its fans traditionally paint the goalposts of the stadium in their school colors (orange for Idaho Falls and blue for Skyline).
 Bonneville and Hillcrest participate in a similar event known as the Civil War.

 Media

 The Post Register, a daily newspaper, serves the Idaho Falls area.
+Online news outlet East Idaho News also provides digital news coverage focused on eastern Idaho communities.
+The region is also home to more than a dozen AM and FM stations.

-The area is also served by seven radio stations.
-The Idaho Falls/Pocatello region is served by five major television stations.
-There are four major news outlets in the area: KIDK (Dabl, also broadcast on sister Fox station KXPI-LD), KIFI-TV (ABC/CBS), KPVI-DT (NBC, licensed to Pocatello), and Idaho Public Television.
-Online media outlet East Idaho News also serves the area with news coverage.
+The Idaho Falls/Pocatello television market is served by five major network affiliates: KIDK (Dabl and also simulcast on Fox affiliate KXPI-LD), KIFI-TV (ABC/CBS), KPVI-DT (NBC, licensed to Pocatello), and Idaho Public Television.